pingcap/docs-cn/placement-rules-in-sql.md

 CREATE PLACEMENT POLICY myplacementpolicy PRIMARY_REGION="us-east-1" REGIONS="us-east-1,us-west-1";
 ```

-Then attach the policy to a table or partition using either `CREATE TABLE` or `ALTER TABLE`:
+Then attach the policy to a table or partition using either `CREATE TABLE` or `ALTER TABLE`.
+Then, the placement rules are specified on the table or the partition:

 ```sql
 CREATE TABLE t1 (a INT) PLACEMENT POLICY myplacementpolicy;